 Modern health and safety is all about reducing risk, both for the safety of members of the public and employees.
 With “no win no fee” legal firms happy to pursue cases of injured parties, it is more important than ever to show that you have done everything to stop people wandering into a hazardous area, barriers are one way to do this.

 Contractors including cleaning staff need to be extremely careful to ensure they use pedestrian safety barriers to keep others from walking onto wet floors, or into areas where there are trip risks such as tools and cables on the floor.
-For these tasks we have a great range of plastic barriers that include folding, expanding, and chapter 8 compliant items.
-This wide selection ensures that applications both inside and outside are catered for.
+For these tasks, we have a great range of plastic barriers that include folding, expanding, and chapter 8 compliant items.
+Catering for applications both inside and outside, our wide range of products have you covered.

 What Are Chapter 8 Barriers